-The University Senate is where policy decisions are made.
-Senate members represent all areas of campus life and thus focus on issues that affect SDSU's general welfare---from curriculum to facilities ... and from admissions to administrator reviews.
+The University Senate is where SDSU's major constituencies weigh in on an array of policy decisions.
+Senate members represent all areas of campus life and thus focus on issues that affect the University's general welfare---from curriculum to facilities ... and from admissions to administrator reviews.

 The Senate meets the first Tuesday of the month (Fall: September thru December; Spring: February thru May).
 These are public sessions and guests are welcome (although they can't participate in our deliberations).

 We encourage faculty, staff, and students to take an active role in policy-making; your voices make a difference!
 Contact the Senate Office or Senator Allison Vaughn if you're interested in serving on any of our many Committees, Councils or Boards.

 On behalf of the Senate Officers, the Faculty Honors and Awards Committee (FHA) ... and ultimately the Senate, my thanks to our seven Teaching Excellence Award nominees and the College Deans/Associate Deans who supported them.

 FHA members spent considerable time reviewing submitted materials before making their selection--and this excerpt from Chair Matt Anderson's letter to me illustrates the challenge he and the Committee members faced in choosing a single award recipient.